Data Types in C

 }

-When used in the declaration of a pointer: void specifies that the pointer is “universal.”
+When used to declare a pointer, void specifies that the pointer is “universal.”

 void main()